animal-tree/BrokenWisdomsExtendedEditions/2-Opposing-views.md

 For the first three or so weeks, I was high.
 Then the fog rolled in.
 The chemical waterboarding was taking effect.

+### Yoga and crapes

-[Somewhere here add details about the yoga and dietary disciplines I was doing in the hospital]
+[Somewhere here add details about the yoga and dietary disciplines I was doing in the hospital] [Describe how my uncle came in and all that, aunt brought crapes]

+### Three psychiatrists, zero consensus, zero consent

 They (namely, the first psychiatrist) said they'd wean me off before I was discharged, but changed their minds.
 Perhaps they saw how different the drugs made my personality and made the mistake of thinking they were treating the underlying root of something.
 There were two psychiatrists.
 The first one wanted to wean me off.
 The second one, I don't remember her name because I don't remember most names from that metaphorical airplane flight, was a tall Asian woman and she changed the first psychiatrist's decision last-minute and said the outpatient doctor would wean me off after the hospitalization, though they did gradually reduce the dose.